 I can tell you, though, what makes this all worse.
 Which is that Gilbert, Rock Gaming/Caesars, and the government and quasi-governmental officials responsible for the RTA page looking like this are brazen enough to have taken the stance that this RTA/Horseshoe partnership doesn’t constitute an advertisement.
 Which is the only explanation for why the RTA’s web page doesn’t contain any reference to the “problem gambling hotline number” that Ohio law requires each casino advertisement to “clearly and conspicuously state.”

-Maybe the Horseshoe didn’t pay directly for this placement (doubtful), but there’s no way there’s not a quid pro quo here.
+Maybe the Horseshoe didn’t pay directly for this placement, but there’s no way there’s not some kind of quid pro quo here.
 Could it be argued that this really isn’t an advertisement?
 Maybe?
 But no non-predatory enterprise would ever try to split hairs like this to avoid including a reference to the problem gambling hotline number.

 Which is what the most expensive election campaign in Ohio history gets you.
 Cleveland’s favorite sports owner.
 If only Gilbert owned all the teams.
 Go Cavs, and go go go to the Horseshoe Casino.